Russia invades Georgia, and everybody thinks, oh, no, the oil price is going to spike way back up.

 We, ladies and gentlemen, have put together another montage here of the Obamas bash America.

-They get better and they cling to guns or religion or antipathy towards people who aren't like them.
+They get better than they claim to guns or religion or antipathy towards people who aren't like that.

 I know my country has not perfected itself.